-Are Smart Homes Secure from Hackers?
+Are Connected Homes Secure from Hackers?

 The recent virus attack on the computers in the NHS that hit the headlines over the last week is a timely reminder that we can never get complacent when it comes to electronic security.
 Hackers are continuously coming up with new ways to exploit previously unknown security vulnerabilities in all types of computer systems and technology.
 What might be considered a secure system today may not be tomorrow when a new exploit is found.

 The heart of any smart home system (including all those installed by Cyberhomes) is essentially a computer…it’s a microprocessor running software to control and automate your home’s technology.
 Whilst it might not be a general purpose PC running Windows or MacOS there is still the possibility that a hacker could write some malware to specifically target these processors.
 Similarly a lighting control system, internet routers and even individual CCTV cameras all have processors in them that are theoretically capable of running rogue software if someone manages to hack into them.
 Whilst the attack on the NHS was ‘ransomware’ where the computer’s data was encrypted and a payment demanded to ‘unlock’ the data; the attack on your smart home might not be so noticeable.
 Sure, if your usual automation stops working correctly or your AV won’t turn on you’ll know something’s wrong; but that might not be the only way a hacker abuses your technology.
 Your system could, for example, be hijacked as a mail server and used to send out spam email to hundreds of thousands of people every day, and the only way you might know about it is if your internet connection seems a bit slower than usual.

 So how do I protect my smart home from being attacked?